 I think it has to do with what straight men think of women in general.
 You see, little boys who are potentially-het, don’t yet have any interest in sex, therefore they don’t have any use for girls.
 But when they get older and those libidinous hormones begin to kick in, it’s then that they start sniffing after the girls, because they want to have sex with them.
 I mean, that’s all girls are good for, aren’t they?
 Since the gay boys, who I believe are more precocious in sexual matters, already know that there will never be any sex involved, can establish their female relationships much earlier.
 That certainly was my case.
 That’s one indication that gay people seem to be more evolved as human beings than straight people are.
 But why is it always the gays who receive the negative criticism?

 In the stage play and subsequent movie Tea and Sympathy (1956) the main character, Tom Lee, played by John Kerr, is a sensitive 18-year-old prep school student who is more interested in music and reading than in athletics and is promptly regarded by the other boys to be a sissy.
 They don’t come right out and call him gay, but they give him the epithet, “Sister Boy.”
-Tom most likely isn‘t really gay–he’s only perceived to be.
-In fact, he is secretly in love with his housemaster’s wife, played by Deborah Kerr.
+Tom most likely isn‘t really gay–he’s just not a “regular” guy.
+In fact, he is secretly in love with his housemaster’s wife, Laura, played by Deborah Kerr.
 One scene in the film has Tom joining a sewing circle with a few of the campus wives.
 Of course, the school jocks give Tom the business for his choice of company and activity.
 These women are off-limits for dating and sex with the boys, so why on earth would a “regular fellow” want to hang out with them socially?
 He must want to be like them, right?

-The housemaster himself (Leif Erickson) is more interested in hanging out with his boys than paying his wife much attention.
+Tom’s father (Edward Andrews, hardly the epitome of macho masculinity himself), wants to “make a man” out his son by sending him to all-male summer camps and boarding schools.
+Yeah, that should do the trick.
+Of course, neither he or Bill, the housemaster and Laura’s husband (Leif Erickson), seems to know what a real man is supposed to be.
+It appears that it’s Bill who is the closet queer in the story.
+He is more interested in playing and hanging out with his boys than paying his wife much attention.
 He opts to go mountain-climbing with them one weekend rather than spend one evening at home alone with his loving wife.
 He acts very cold and distant with her, causing her to wonder what his story is.
-He and Tom’s father (Edward Andrews) are always trying to “make a man out of him.”
-Of course, neither one of them seems to know what a real man is supposed to be.
-Leif greatly resents Tom.
+Bill greatly resents Tom.
 Maybe he sees himself in the boy?
 It’s revealed that he was very much like Tom when he was his age.
 Uh-huh!

 That is certainly evident in the periods of time and places where women had no social standing, power or influence whatsoever.
 Their bodies were all they had to offer a man.
 Of course, he usually had to marry her, but that was her goal anyway.
 Even now, a straight man’s interest in any woman must be sexual, or why else would he bother with her at all?
+In fact, in many cases it doesn’t matter what the girl looks like.
+A not-so-attractive female with low self-esteem tends to put out for any man who will have her, thinking that she can’t do any better.
 I suppose it is possible for a straight man and woman to be just platonic friends, but it’s probably not such a common occurrence.
 And some guys don’t even wait for compliance from the woman.
 They want it badly enough that they will take it anyway, whether she agrees to it or not.

 The gay icons of the entertainment field are mostly women.
 It’s the gay men who love Mariah Carey, Cher, Joan Crawford, Bette Davis, Lady Gaga, Judy Garland, Madonna, Bette Midler, Liza Minnelli, Dolly Parton, Diana Ross, Barbra Streisand, the female characters of “Dynasty,“ and have made cult classics out of “Designing Women,” “Desperate Housewives,” “The Golden Girls,” Mommie Dearest, “Sex and the City,” Valley of the Dolls and The Women, for example.
 One of my personal favorites is Tallulah Bankhead.